Hendryboyz/aws/ec2/README.md

 * Hibernate Stop Instance: Stop the instance but keep the instance state, and users can start it with the same state.
 This is not available for all instance types

+## Elastic IP Address
+* Region level resource, not a availability zone resource
+* Charge if allocating, no matter it is used or not

 ## Elastic Block Storage
 ### Types
 * Solid State: gp2, io1